sahusateesh8737/Docker-mastery/README.md

-# Mastering the Intricacies of Docker
+# Mastering the Intricacies of Devops

 A structured, hands-on journey into Docker — focused on internal mechanics, operational clarity, and production-grade workflows.